notclickable-jordan/docker-symphony/readme.md

+# About

+Docker compose files for the services I run on my home server.

+The main reverse proxy is in `/nginx` and handles ports 80 and 443.
+It proxies to the other services on their respective ports.

+There are `env.*` files which you'll need to create if you want to replicate this setup.
+They contain environment variables for the services.

+## Services

+- Mastodon (8010-8013)
+- Calibre (8040-8042)
+- Miniflux (8050-8052)
+- Minecraft (19132/udp)

+# Discoveries

-# Map network share to Docker volume
+## Map network share to Docker volume

 Run this independently in the command line, then mount the volume in the docker-compose.yml file as `external: true`